-There is so much to see; however I often find the greatest pleasure is to be had sitting at a caffe, in one of the piazzas, and watching local people go about their business.
+There is so much to see, but I often find that the most enjoyable part is sitting at a caffe in one of the piazzas and watching the locals go about their business.

-I always believe that you never "know" a town until you've spend 24 hours there and a summer evening spent in the old town of Vicenza is a wonderful experience.
+I always believe that you never "know" a town until you've spent 24 hours there, and a summer evening spent in the old town of Vicenza is a wonderful experience.

 I hope you like the photos.
 If you do please click like below.

 Piazza dei Signori was considered by the great architect Pallidio to be one of the greatest piazzas in Italy.
 It reminds me of St. Mark's Square in Venice, but it has an advantage over St. Mark's.
 What is the advantage?
 Well, people-watching while seated at one of the many cafes lining the piazza is a joy.
 You get to watch locals going about their lives, whereas in Venice, you only get to watch endless tour groups and selfie-takers.

 The photos above were taken in Giardino Salvi, one at dawn and one at sunset.
 To get here, you wander up the busy main road from the station, and at the end of the road there is this park.
 A few steps inside, and you're in another world entirely.

 In Piazza dei Signori you'll find the 12th century Torre dei Bissari (Bissari Tower) and the 15th century Basilica Palladiana, designed by Andrea Palladio, one of the world's all time greatest architect.
 I love this piazza and the building surrounding it.
 The amazing thing is how different it can seem, the colors and hues change completely depending on the time of day, the weather and the seasons.

 Piazzetta Andrea Palladio -morning and late afternoon.

 One of the roads leading to Piazza dei Signori These roads in the old town are mostly pedestrian-only and are great places to sit and sip a cappuccino while life passes you by.